okkevaneck/check50_heuristieken/README.md

 ### Required case changes
 There are some changes required for the cases.
-The changes are de described below, devided by case.
+The changes are de described below, divided by case.
 For each case it will be necessary to write an explanation on how to use the check50.

 ##### Protein Powder